16-Year-Old Arrested After Stabbing Scientology Member To Death Outside Church

 “It was a domestic incident, it does not, as far as I know, relate to the Scientology premises here,” Detective Chief Inspector Jones said.

-The suspect was taking to the Chatswood police station with his mother.
+The suspect was taken to the Chatswood police station with his mother.